TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 Let us explain:

-1. All the memory addresses are done using `mmap` and `rand` combination - making sure each allocation location is completely random from the others.
+1. All the memory addresses are allocated using `mmap` and `rand` combination - making sure each allocation address is completely random and disconnected from the others.
-2. The labyrinth are made out of 10 "nodes" (each allocate at its own random page).
+2. The labyrinth is made out of 10 "nodes" (each allocated at its own random page).
-   Each nodes contains 16 pointers.
+   Each node contains 16 pointers.
 15 of those pointers point to an allocated page with `PROT_NONE` protection (which means that any access to is - will *segfault* the program 😉, because it is neither readable nor writable).
-   The remaining pointer (which its offset is random, of course) points to another node just like we describe.
+   The remaining pointer (which its offset inside the node is random, of course) points to another node just like we described.
-3. After 10 nodes - in the last node, the valid pointer points to a memory area (which is writeable) and contains the flag.
+3. After 10 nodes - in the last node, the valid pointer points to a memory area (which is readable/writable) and contains the flag.
 4. The start of the labyrinth (pointer to the first node) is given to our shellcode as its only argument.

 So the challenge is pretty obvious: given the start of the labyrinth, we must find a way to "navigate" the correct pointers in order to reach (and read) the flag.